 Next, I crafted two email messages – one that focused on both Vision Critici’s 31 sales-qualified leads in 60 days, and one on Mark Bergen’s success as a sales leader creating 31 sales-qualified leads in 60 days.
 Finally, I used LinkedIn to map the accounts that had the highest social proximity to Vision Critical and Mark Bergen.
 I then began engaging the VP of Sales and Marketing on LinkedIn, using InMail and free group messaging.

 Here’s what happened next:

-Having read my Vision Critical blog, on December 21, 2012 Ronan Keane, a marketing leader at XO Communications, emailed me to discuss the successes from Vision Critical.
-On January 25, 2013 XO Communications became a customer.
+Having read my Vision Critical blog, on December 21, 2012, Ronan Keane, a marketing leader at XO Communications, emailed me to discuss the successes of Vision Critical.
+On January 25, 2013, XO Communications became a customer.
 Within weeks of that project, their competitor Tata Communications heard about the Social Selling Mastery® training.
 On March 13, 2013, Tata Communications became a customer.

 The success of working with Kevin Gaither, a prominent figure at AA-ISP events, afforded me an invitation by Bob Perkins (the AA-ISP CEO) to speak at their upcoming event in Arizona in the spring of 2013.
 This was my first speaking opportunity ever, and it turned out I was good at public speaking.
 My appearance on stage enhanced my profile and, combined with my Sphere of Influence story with Kevin Gaither, I was introduced to Jill Rowley who was recently leading the global Social Selling program at Oracle.
 On June 10, 2013, Oracle became a customer.